lsst/lsst/README.md

         software stack.
 This is the directory where the loadLSST scripts are found.

-     *  sets the LSST_PKGS environment variable to the platform-specific subdirectory of $LSST_HOME where LSST packages are installed.

      *  if $LSST_DEVEL is set, it is added the the start of the EUPS_PATH environment variable.  $EUPS_PATH has a list of of colon-delimited directories that EUPS uses to look for software